asan333/MLE-Group14/README.md

 Run the second cell to set up the environment for Detectron 2.
 It may take some time.

-The dataset is converted to COCO Segmentation format by roboflow
+The dataset is converted to COCO Segmentation format by roboflow. [link](https://app.roboflow.com/ds/rMLP6Tydfk?key=SuzMFS2hUJ)
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.